Bhaja Govindam: Significance

 This composition is a reminder that Adi Shankara, who is often regarded as reviver of the jnana marga, or "path of knowledge", to attain moksha, was also a proponent of the bhakti marga (path of devotion) to attain the same goal.
 As C. Rajagopalachari put in his commentary, "When intelligence (jnana) matures and lodges securely in the heart, it becomes wisdom (vignyana).
 When that wisdom (vignyana) is integrated with life and issues out in action, it becomes devotion (bhakti).
 Knowledge (jnana) which has become mature is spoken of as devotion (bhakti).
 If it does not get transformed into devotion (bhakti), such knowledge (jnana) is useless tinsel."

 In this prayer, Adi Shankara emphasizes the importance of devotion for God as a means to spiritual development and to liberation from the cycle of birth and death.
 The prayer leaves one in no doubt that the renunciation of our egotistical differences and surrender to God makes for salvation.
 Many scholars hold that this composition encapsulates with both brevity and simplicity the substance of all Vedantic thought found in whatever other works that Adi Shankara wrote:

 "The refrain "Bhaja Govindam", which defines the composition and gives it its name, invokes the almighty in the aspect of Krishna; it is therefore very popular not only with Sri Adi Shankaracharya's immediate followers, the Smarthas, but also with Vaishnavas and others."

-Meter / Chandas
+Meter (Chhandas)

-The metre is moraic (मात्राछन्दस्).
-Apart from the first verse, all other verses have 16 matras, which tend to fit the description of the padakulakam variety of matrasamaka [मात्रासमक] in vrtta-ratnakara.
+The core of the composition is in a moraic metre or chhandas, specifically mātrāchandas (मात्राछन्दस्).
+Scholars identify it as mātrāsamaka (मात्रासमक), where each line is structured by syllabic instants (mātrās) rather than a fixed number of syllables i.e anushtubh etc. Apart from the first verse, all other verses have 16 matras, fitting the description of the padakulakam (पादकुलकम्), a variety of mātrāsamaka in vrtta-ratnakara.